Support from providers outside our school

 Key information for families and providers:

-- Session days and times are negotiated with the class teacher once approval has been granted and all required documentation has been received.
+- Session days and times are negotiated with the class teacher after approval has been granted and all required documentation has been received.

 - Documentation must be submitted annually.